StatelessStudio/typescript-template/README.md

 4. `npm i`
 5. Update the documentation, changelog, etc

+## Recommended IDE Extensions
+- ESLint to run static analysis
+- Prettier-ESLint (VSCode) or use `npm run lint` to format

 ## Pulling updates from typescript-template

 1. Run the install command in the installation instructions